xmed-lab/CLIPN/README.md

 - OOD detection datasets.
    - ID dataset, ImageNet-1K: The ImageNet-1k dataset (ILSVRC-2012) can be downloaded [here](https://image-net.org/challenges/LSVRC/2012/index.php#).
    - OOD dataset, iNaturalist, SUN, Places, and Texture.
-Please follow instruction from the these two repositories [MOS](https://github.com/deeplearning-wisc/large_scale_ood#out-of-distribution-dataset) and [MCM](https://github.com/deeplearning-wisc/MCM) to download the subsampled datasets where semantically overlapped classes with ImageNet-1k are removed.
+Please follow instruction from these two repositories [MOS](https://github.com/deeplearning-wisc/large_scale_ood#out-of-distribution-dataset) and [MCM](https://github.com/deeplearning-wisc/MCM) to download the subsampled datasets where semantically overlapped classes with ImageNet-1k are removed.

 When you have downloaded the above datasets, please re-write your data root into [./src/tuning_util.py](./src/tuning_util.py).